philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 Mathematically speaking, these things are trying to represent equivalence relations, which can be thought of as isomorphic to partitions of sets.

 In particular, I think that _partial_ equivalence relations are a nice fit for the realities of the union find.
 Implicitly a int based union find is a partial equivalence relation over the integers.
-Anything not in the union find at all can be considered in it's own personal equivalence class
+Anything not in the union find at all can be considered in it's own personal equivalence class or equivalently not in the partial relation.

 The typical union find is the equivalence kernel of a function implicitly defined as the the fixpoint of a contracting map.
 As you are finding these fixpoint values, you can mutate to a map with the same equivalence kernel that is more more rapidly contracting.